beetbox/beets/docs/plugins/parentwork.rst

 - **parent_composer_sort**: The sort name of the parent work composer.
 - **work_date**: The composition date of the work, or the first parent work that has a composition date.
 Format: yyyy-mm-dd.
+- **parentwork_workid_current**: The musicbrainz id of the work as it was when the parentwork was retrieved.
+This tag exists only for internal bookkeeping, to keep track of recordings whose work have changed.

 To use the ``parentwork`` plugin, enable it in your configuration (see :ref:`using-plugins`).